 Telematics are either a boon or a curse, depending upon your point of view.

 The theory sounds great.
 You have a device in your car that can monitor everything about your use of it; where you drive to, at what time of day, at what speed, and in what manner.
-If you break hard, accelerate hard, corner hard, all these misdemeanours are detected.
-The box knows what the speed limit is on the road you're on so every speeding infraction is recorded.
+If you brake hard, accelerate hard, corner hard, all these misdemeanours are detected.
+The box knows what the speed limit is on the road you"re on so every speeding infraction is recorded.
 You get access to a full report of how, where and when you have driven, and you are judged on these criteria rather than such arbitrary criteria as your age, sex or driving experience.

 Good drivers can be rewarded with cheaper insurance policies, bad ones penalised.
 No more careful, conscientious young drivers lumped in with the irresponsible tearaways, no more middle-aged vicars meandering sedately around their local country roads paying the same as the lunatic who tears around those same roads at 3am on two wheels, waking up the residents and frightening the horses.